Are We Pushing Our Kids Too Hard In Youth Sports?

 14,000 comments from kids about their parents pressuring them to play sports

-But what solidified the notion that, as parents, we need to own a lot of this issue is a TikTok by @Jacob.Roelen captioned, ‘the worst car ride ever,” talking about his Dad yelling at him on the car rides home from sports.
-Reading through the more than 14,000 comments Roelen received from other teens was heartbreaking.
+But what convinced me that parents own a lot of the blame and rocked me to my parenting core is a TikTok I stumbled on by @Jacob.Roelen captioned, ‘the worst car ride ever,” talking about his Dad yelling at him on the car rides home from sports.
+Thousands and thousands of kids responded to that TikTok with heartbreaking pleas.

 The common thread across almost all 14,000 comments is that kids feel tremendous pressure from their parents to play sports.
 If you take the parent equation out of sports, sports are stressful in their own right.
 We should be their cheerleaders and support system; we shouldn’t be the ones CAUSING their stress.
 We need to be the ones they come to when they are feeling stressed or anxious.

 There is more to me than basketball

 Terry, the former Stanford Grad and NBA draft pick who recently quit, tried to continue to play.
 He put so much work into basketball and considered it a great honor to play professionally.
 So he attacked his anxiety with everything he had: therapy, homeopathic methods, and meds, but eventually concluded he could no longer go on.
 He had an identity crisis, “I wasn’t really doing it for myself.”
 In the article, his parents aren’t directly blamed, but he says he was “forced to give up the other sports he loved.
 In his Instagram, he stated, “There is more for me in this vast world, and I’m extremely excited to be able to explore that.”

 No longer are we ok with our kids’ activities unless they are a means to an end